Commutators, commensurators, and $\mathrm{PSL}_2(\mathbb{Z})$: Introduction

 The techniques used in the proof of Theorem \ref{thm:main} differ widely from those used in \cite{llr,mahan-commens}.
 These papers used an action on a topological space and discreteness of the commensurator stemmed from the fact that the commensurator preserved a `discrete geometric pattern' (in the sense of Schwartz, cf.\ \cite{schwartz-pihes,schwartz-inv,biswasmj,mahan-pattern}).
 In this paper we use an {\it algebraic} action from Chevalley-Weil theory and homological algebra as a replacement in order to conclude discreteness of the commensurator.
 Since the proof is somewhat tricky and consists of a number of modular pieces, we outline the steps involved (using the notation of Theorem \ref{thm:main} above):

 \begin{enumerate} \item We discuss some basic facts about principal congruence groups in Section \ref{sec:background}, and observe in Section \ref{sec:invariant} that the normalizer of $\Phi(H)$ lies in $\pslz$. \item Section \ref{sec:gaschutz} introduces the first technical tool in the paper based on Chevalley-Weil theory.
 We prove (Lemma \ref{lem:almost-inv}) that if $g\in\pslr$ conjugates $H<\pslz$ to $H^g\neq H$ and both $H,H^g$ are contained in a common free subgroup $F$, then $g$ does not lie in the commensurator of $\Phi(H)$. \item Section \ref{sec:intcomm} is devoted to proving that if $g \in \pslr$ commensurates $\Phi(H)$, then in fact $g^2 \in \pslq\sqQ$ (Lemma \ref{lem:integcomm}).
-We will furnish two different proofs of this fact.
-The first in Section \ref{sec:ant} uses ideas from invariant trace fields and quaternion division algebras and is number-theoretic in flavor.
-The second proof will be relegated to the appendix (see Sections \ref{sec:quadratic} and \ref{sec:limit-set}).
-It will be more elementary and quite explicit but not nearly as pithy.
-The two different approaches to proving Lemma \ref{lem:integcomm} yield two generalizations, namely Propositions \ref{reid} and \ref{lem:limitset2}.
-These results are quite different in flavor; hence our decision to retain both approaches for possible future applications. \item In Section \ref{sec:homology} we introduce the last tool, which to the knowledge of the authors is completely novel: a partial action on homology.
+The proof, given in Section \ref{sec:ant}, uses ideas from invariant trace fields and quaternion division algebras and is number-theoretic in flavor. \item In Section \ref{sec:homology} we introduce the last tool, which to the knowledge of the authors is completely novel: a partial action on homology.
 We call this partial action a pseudo-action and study it on homology classes carried by cusps to complete the proof of Theorem \ref{thm:main}. \end{enumerate}